inviqa/harness-base-php/src/drupal/docs/customise/advanced.md

 ## Adding a new service

-If you need a service that isn't already provided (see [available base services](https://github.com/inviqa/harness-base-php/blob/2.0.x/src/_base/_twig/docker-compose.yml/service)) then you can register a new service following the [docker-compose](https://docs.docker.com/compose/compose-file/) notation.
+If you need a service that isn't already provided (see [available base services](https://github.com/inviqa/harness-base-php/blob/2.0.x/src/_base/_twig/docker-compose.yml/service)) then you can register a new service following the [docker compose](https://docs.docker.com/compose/compose-file/) notation.

 Create your new service file in the `tools/workspace/_twig/docker-compose.yml/service/` directory.

 See the example `example.yml.twig` service file below.
-Note the indentation, this is deliberate and must be followed to avoid docker-compose errors.
+Note the indentation, this is deliberate and must be followed to avoid docker compose errors.
 ```yaml
   example:
     image: {{ @('services.example.image') }}